acoppes/unity-bitmasktypes/README.md

 # TODO

-* Better Readme (maybe some image to explain better)
 * Better example
 * Project structure to upload to OpenUPM or something like that.
-* Autogenerate code with masks to use directly in code.
+* Autogenerate attribute to enums and static methods for bitmask comparisons since c# hasflags is super slow.